JohnBetaCode/Social-Distancing-Analyser/README.md

 * **image_height**: images source height
 * **image_width**: images source width

-You can use the scripts of the next sections to validate how well your calibration result is.
+You can use the scripts for the next sections to validate how well your calibration result is.
 However, if you'll use camera surveillance streamings or security cameras is possible than these already give you an undistorted image, so the intrinsic calibration process is not needed, and you just lost your time reading this section.

 ---
 ### **Extrinsic Calibration**